fingerprintjs/fingerprint-mcp-server/README.md

 ## Features

+- Run locally or use managed instance at https://mcp.fpjs.io/mcp
 - **Event tools**: Retrieve and search identification events with full smart signal data
 - **Management tools**: Manage workspace environments and API keys
 - **Onboarding prompt**: Guided setup for integrating Fingerprint into a project